carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 {: .bash}

 The script should run the same way as before, but now we've created our very own computer program!

-You will learn more about writing scripts in [a later lesson](https://carpentries-incubator.github.io/shell-metagenomics/05-writing-scripts/index.html).

 It is good practice to keep any large files compressed while you are not using them.
 In this way you save storage space, you will see that you will appreciate it when you advance in your analysis.
 So, since we will not use the FASTQ files for now, let's compress them.
 And run `ls -lh` to confirm that they are compressed.